Hexagram: Latter-day Saints (Mormons)

 The Star of David is also used less prominently by the Church of Jesus Christ of Latter-day Saints, in the temples and in architecture.
 It symbolizes God reaching down to man and man reaching up to God, the union of Heaven and earth.
 It may also symbolize the Tribes of Israel and friendship and their affinity towards the Jewish people.
 Additionally, it is sometimes used to symbolize the quorum of the twelve apostles, as in Revelation 12, wherein the Church of God is symbolized by a woman wearing a crown of twelve stars.
 It is also sometimes used to symbolize the Big Dipper, which points to the North Star, a symbol of Jesus Christ.

 Islam

 The symbol is known in Arabic as Khātem Sulaymān (Seal of Solomon; خاتم سليمان) or Najmat Dāwūd (Star of David; نجمة داوود).
 The "Seal of Solomon" may also be represented by a five-pointed star or pentagram.

 In the Qur'an, it is written that David and King Solomon (Arabic, Suliman or Sulayman) were prophets and kings, and are figures revered by Muslims.
 The Medieval pre-Ottoman Hanafi Anatolian beyliks of the Karamanids and Jandarids used the star on their flag.
-The symbol also used on Hayreddin Barbarossa flag.
+The symbol is also used on the Hayreddin Barbarossa flag.
 Today the six-pointed star can be found in mosques and on other Arabic and Islamic artifacts.